mdorr/viewfinder/README.md

 ![Image of profile photo wall](./docs/wireframes/examples/profile_photo_wall.png)

 This is done by utilizing a CSS [flexbox](https://www.w3.org/TR/css-flexbox-1/) which automatically allocates available space according to the images sizes.
 To prevent images from being stretched, object-fit is used, which crops the picture as needed.
-The CSS used
+This is accomplished with the following CSS definitions:

 ```css
 .container {